Dovyski/flixel-studio/README.md

 ## About

 > **NOTICE: this project is in early days of development!
 Things are expected to change and/or break.
-Documentation and features are still very rough, but they will eventually mature in the near future.**
+Documentation and features are still very rough, but they will eventually mature in the near future.
+Check the [ROADMAP](ROADMAP.md) to have an idea of how the project will evolve.**

 Flixel Studio is an embeddable, in-game editor for [HaxeFlixel](https://haxeflixel.com).
 Simply put, when enabled in a project, Flixel Studio will turn the existing Flixel debugger into a full-featured editor.
 You can then organize game elements using layers, edit tilemaps, change properties of game objects, among many more things.